-Your coach is equipped with a Carbon Monoxide (CO) Alarm (located on the ceiling in the bedroom area.)
-The CO Alarm is powered by a 9-volt battery and has a sensor that is designed to detect toxic carbon monoxide gas fumes resulting from incomplete combustion of fuel.
+Your coach is equipped with a Carbon Monoxide (CO) Alarm, which has a sensor that is designed to detect toxic carbon monoxide gas fumes resulting from incomplete combustion of fuel.
 It will detect CO gas from any combustion source such as the furnace, gas range/oven (if equipped), chassis engine, and electric generator engine.